-As described in Notes 2 and 9 to the consolidated financial statements, the Company's consolidated goodwill balance was \$9.6 billion as of December 31, 2023, and the goodwill associated with the Home Solutions and Primary Care Reporting Units was \$4.4 billion and \$1.2 billion, respectively.
-Management conducts an impairment test in the fourth quarter of each year and more frequently if adverse events or changes in circumstances indicate that the asset may be impaired.
-Management relies on an evaluation of future discounted cash flows analysis to determine fair value and uses discount rates that correspond to a market-based weighted-average cost of capital, and terminal growth rates that correspond to long-term growth prospects, consistent with the long-term inflation rate.
-Key assumptions in management's cash flow projections, including revenue growth rates, medical and operating cost trends, and projected operating income, are supported with management's long-range business plan and annual planning process.
+As described in Notes 2 and 9 to the consolidated financial statements, the Company's goodwill balance was \$9.6 billion as of December 31, 2024, of which \$4.4 billion relates to the Home Solutions reporting unit.
+The Company's other intangible assets balance was \$1.4 billion as of December 31, 2024, of which \$0.9 billion relates to the Certificates of Need intangible assets.
+Impairment tests are performed, at a minimum, in the fourth quarter of each year and more frequently if adverse events or changes in circumstances indicate that the asset may be impaired.
+Management uses future discounted cash flows analyses to determine fair value.
+Key assumptions in management's future discounted cash flow analyses include revenue growth rates, long-term growth rates, operating cost trends, projected operating income, and discount rates.
+The annual impairment assessment of the Certificates of Need intangible assets resulted in an impairment charge of \$0.2 billion in the year ended December 31, 2024.

-The principal considerations for our determination that performing procedures relating to the goodwill impairment assessments of the Home Solutions and Primary Care reporting units is a critical audit matter are the significant judgment by management when determining the fair value of the reporting units, which in turn led to a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to the revenue and terminal growth rates, projected operating income, and the discount rates.
-Also, the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the impairment assessments of the Home Solutions reporting unit goodwill and the Certificates of Need intangible assets is a critical audit matter are (i) the significant judgment by management when developing the fair value estimates of the Home Solutions reporting unit goodwill and the Certificates of Need intangible assets; (ii) a high degree of auditor judgment, subjectivity, and effort in performing procedures and evaluating management's significant assumptions related to revenue growth rates, long-term growth rates, projected operating income, including operating cost trends, and discount rates; and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
-These procedures included testing the effectiveness of controls relating to management's goodwill impairment assessments, including controls over the significant assumptions used in the valuation of the Home Solutions and Primary Care reporting units.
-These procedures also included, among others, testing management's process for determining the fair value estimate of the reporting units; evaluating the appropriateness of the discounted cash flows analysis; testing the completeness and accuracy of underlying data used in the analysis; and evaluating the reasonableness of the significant assumptions used by management related to the revenue and terminal growth rates, projected operating income, and the discount rates.
-Evaluating management's assumptions related to revenue and terminal growth rates and projected operating income involved considering the past performance of the reporting units and whether the assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the Company's discounted cash flows analysis and the reasonableness of the significant assumptions related to the terminal growth rates.
+These procedures included testing the effectiveness of controls relating to management's impairment assessments, including controls over the significant assumptions used in the valuation of the Home Solutions reporting unit goodwill and the Certificates of Need intangible assets.
+These procedures also included, among others, (i) testing management's processes for developing the fair value estimates of the Home Solutions reporting unit goodwill and the Certificates of Need intangible assets; (ii) evaluating the appropriateness of the discounted cash flows analyses; (iii) testing the completeness and accuracy of underlying data used in the analyses; and (iv) evaluating the reasonableness of the significant assumptions used by management related to revenue growth rates, long-term growth rates, projected operating income, including operating cost trends, and discount rates.
+Evaluating management's assumptions related to revenue growth rates, long-term growth rates and projected operating income, including operating cost trends involved evaluating whether the assumptions used by management were reasonable considering the past performance of the Home Solutions reporting unit and the Certificates of Need intangible assets and whether the assumptions were consistent with evidence obtained in other areas of the audit.
+Professionals with specialized skill and knowledge were used to assist in the evaluation of the appropriateness of the Company's discounted cash flows analyses and the reasonableness of the significant assumptions related to the long-term growth rates and discount rates.

-/s/ PricewaterhouseCoopers LLP Louisville, Kentucky February 15, 2024
+/s/ PricewaterhouseCoopers LLP Louisville, Kentucky February 20, 2025